 Developing interests beyond career

-Flight attendants and pilots can also consider developing interests and hobbies beyond their career.
 By engaging in activities that bring them joy and fulfillment outside of work, they not only expand their horizons but also increase the chances of meeting like-minded individuals.

 Whether it’s joining a sports team, taking up a new hobby, or volunteering for a cause they are passionate about, these activities can provide opportunities to forge connections outside of the aviation industry.

 It is important to note that every airline has its own policies regarding fraternization, and it is crucial for flight attendants and pilots to be familiar with and adhere to these policies.
-Breaking these policies can have serious consequences, including termination of employment.

 It is always recommended to consult with the airline’s HR department or employee handbook for guidance on personal relationships within the workplace.